Defence against adversarial attacks using classical and quantum-enhanced Boltzmann machines: Conclusions and discussion

-Although we are encouraged by the robustness of Boltzmann machine trained by QA to adversarial attacks, the size of the quantum chip is not yet scalable to industry-standard datasets.
+Although we are encouraged by the robustness of Boltzmann machines trained with QA to adversarial attacks demonstrated at this stage (which is, recall, comparable to those of models trained using classical heuristics), the size of the available quantum chips is not yet scalable to industry-standard datasets.
 This is not only due to the number of qubits, but also to their sparse connectivity.
+In fact, the sparse connectivity requires that, currently, most models of interest must be embedded in the chip's architecture by using additional qubits.
+Available embedding heuristics are designed to preserve the ground state, but access to the low-energy excited states is also needed when training Boltzmann machines.
+An important direction of subsequent research, that does not necessarily require experimental advances, is thus understanding the relations between the energy spectra of the original problem and its embedding in the chip.

 In future work, we plan to extend the current analysis beyond RBMs.
-By using a richer class of models---like fully connected Boltzmann machines---one can expect to improve the performance of classification while maintaining the adversarial robustness.
+By using a richer class of models---like fully connected Boltzmann machines---one can expect that its larger expressibility allows to improve the performance of classification while maintaining the adversarial robustness.
 However, even simple modifications like lateral connections being introduced into the hidden layer require hardware sampling---or alternative approximations---to be used also when computing the positive phase.

-Even if we can extend the range of Boltzmann machines that can be trained, the number of qubits needs a dramatic increase for performing an end-to-end training in the quantum processing units.
+Even if one can extend the range of Boltzmann machines that can be trained, the number of qubits needs a dramatic increase for performing an end-to-end training in the quantum processing units.
 As Ref.~\cite{benedetti2017quantumhelmholtz} pointed out, classical preprocessing is recommended.
 A natural way to extend this work is to include convolutional layers and attach an RBM to the final layer.

 We considered just white-box attacks since these can also be built when one only has black-box access to the target model~\cite{papernot2016transfer}.
 The application of the attacks to classical RBMs is straightforward.
 For the quantum RBM, in contrast, white-box access (i.e., the access not to the parameters that are input to the annealer, but those characterizing the Boltzmann distribution of the samples) requires extensive calls to the quantum annealer, which is prohibitive at the moment, particularly if we factor in the tuning requirements of both the hardware and the Boltzmann machines.
-Nevertheless, as the software stack improves and the cost of access drops, we expect that the white-box scenario will become viable soon.
+Nevertheless, as the software stack improves and the cost of access drops, we expect that the white-box scenario will eventually become viable.